 The Bank of England base rate is the interest rate that is set by the Monetary Policy Committee (MPC) in order to influence inflation in the UK economy.
 It is sometimes simply referred to as the 'base rate' or 'the interest rate' and is usually what people refer to when they speak of rising and falling interest rates.

-The current Bank of England base rate is 5.00% - the most recent meeting of the MPC voted to keep it at this rate.
+The current Bank of England base rate is 4.75% - the most recent meeting of the MPC voted to cut the previous rate by 0.25%.
 The Bank of England base rate is set every 6 weeks or so and so it is reviewed around 8 times each year.
 The MPC meets a few days before a public announcement is made regarding the outcome of the meeting.

 The next Bank of England base rate meeting will take place according to the MPC's base rate review schedule.
 The Bank of England base rate will be assessed within the context of inflation and the MPC will decide whether the rate can remain the same, needs to be increased or is potentially lowered.
 The outcome of the next MPC meeting outcome is dependent on market conditions such as the rate of inflation and economic stability making it difficult to predict exactly what base rate change will be made.
 However, you can read our latest interest rates forecast to understand this more.